 The level of growth seen in accountancy and finance vacancies reflects increasing employer confidence in the UK economy.

-Demand has been highest for professionals at the mid-junior level, with something of a skills shortage impacting employers among professionals at this level as a consequence of reduced hiring during the downturn. - Marcus Blackburn, Associate Director - accounting and finance.
+Demand has been highest for professionals at the mid-junior level, with something of a skills shortage impacting employers among professionals at this level as a consequence of reduced hiring during the downturn. - Lucy Bisset, Director at Robert Walters.

 The increase in permanent vacancies relative to contract roles is a further indication that employers are anticipating a sustained recovery as they become increasingly willing to make long term investments in staff.